cavidano/visionlearning/_docs/interactive-animations.md

 title: Interactive Animations
 ---

-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Tempore eveniet dolorem minima cum, modi error ab hic iste expedita.
-Quam quasi fugit facere ad atque quidem minima, itaque dolor facilis?
+Interactive animations help convey core scientific concepts.
+Each animation is associated with a learning module that provides detailed background on the subject in question.

 <hr class="margin-y-4" />

 ## In-module CTA

-Within modules, interactive animation call to action buttons are wrapped an an `<a>` tag.
-They include a thumbnail and title with a *new window* icon.
+Interactive animation call-to-action (CTA) buttons within modules are enclosed within an `<a>` tag.
+These buttons feature a thumbnail and title, accompanied by an icon indicating that the content will open in a new window.

 {% capture fig_1 %}